polygoat/natex-py/README.md

 sentence.match(r'@NOUN')
 # returns <natex.Match object; span=(0, 6), match='Sloths'>

-# find first occurence of an adposition followed by a proper noun
+# find first occurrence of an adposition followed by a proper noun
 sentence.search(r'@ADP <@PROPN>')
 # returns <natex.Match object; span=(17, 28), match='in New York'>

-# find all occurences of nouns or proper nouns
+# find all occurrences of nouns or proper nouns
 sentence.findall(r'@(NOUN|PROPN)')
 # returns ['Sloths', 'steak', 'New York']

-# find all occurences of nouns or proper nouns starting with an s (irregardless of casing)
+# find all occurrences of nouns or proper nouns starting with an s (irregardless of casing)
 sentence.findall(r's[^@]+@(NOUN|PROPN)', natex.I)
 # returns ['Sloths', 'steak']